OCR A-Level Law Practice Exam

 Question: 1 / 400

-What is meant by 'lay people' in a legal context?
+What is meant by 'binding precedent' in legal context?

 Get further explanation with Examzify DeepDiveBeta